aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldbarcode/postaladdress/_index.md

 ---
 title: FieldBarcode.PostalAddress
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the postal address used for generating a barcode or the name of the bookmark that refers to it.
+description: Gets or sets the postal address used for generating a barcode or the name of the bookmark that refers to it in C#
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fieldbarcode/postaladdress/